 The reality is that the combination of predicted log volumes, infrastructure (like public road capacity and log storage) plus contractor availability, means that harvesting our investors’ forests is likely to begin a little earlier and finish a little later than originally forecast.

-Of the 61 forestry investments managed by Forest Enterprises, 49 are Managed Investment Schemes (MIS), registered under the Financial Markets Conduct Act 2013 and regulated by the Financial Markets Authority.
-Forest Enterprises Limited is licensed under the Financial Markets Conduct Act 2013 to manage Managed Investment Schemes (excluding managed funds) which are primarily invested in forestry assets.
+Of the 61 forestry investments managed by Forest Enterprises, 49 are Managed Investment Schemes (MIS), registered under the Financial Markets Conduct Act 2013 (FMC Act) and regulated by the Financial Markets Authority.
+Forest Enterprises Limited is licensed under the FMC Act to manage Managed Investment Schemes (excluding managed funds) which are primarily invested in forestry assets.

 Generally in a MIS –